-The Older Australian Twins Study, led by Perminder Sachdev and Julian Trollor of the Centre for Healthy Brain Ageing at the University of New South Wales, has been recruiting TRA twins (65 years old and older) for more than nine years and has made a substantial contribution to understanding brain ageing.
+The Older Australian Twins Study, led by Perminder Sachdev of the Centre for Healthy Brain Ageing at the University of New South Wales, has been following TRA twins (65 years old and older) for nearly 15 years and has made a substantial contribution to understanding brain ageing.

 Brain ageing and brain diseases are determined by multiple genetic factors that interact with environmental influences.
 Since identical twins share 100 percent of their genes, whereas non-identical twins share half their genetic information, detailed comparisons of these two groups has the potential to discover new genes involved in cognitive decline or resilience.